AbdulrahmanAlGhofaily/AbdulrahmanAlGhofaily/README.md

 ## About Me

-Hey there! 👋 I'm Abdulrahman AlGhofaily, a computer science student at Imam Muhammed ibn Saud University.
+Hey there! 👋 I'm Abdulrahman AlGhofaily, a computer science Graduate.
 Currently, I'm focusing on honing my skills as a frontend developer.
 I love creating captivating user interfaces and crafting seamless experiences for websites.

 ## Skills